JoyChopra1298/colt2023_analysis/README.md

     ]
 }
 ```
+Note - data cleaning has not been done

 Results of basic analysis
 1. There are 165 accepted papers
 2. There are 438 unique authors
 3. There are 173 unique affiliations
 4. Steve Hanneke is the author with highest number of accepted papers.
 He has 7 accepted papers.
+5. MIT is the affiliation with highest number of authors.
+It has 29 authors.

 Distribution of paper count and author counts
 1. Number of author with 1 accepted papers - 373